net/gitu/README.md

 #### Set Profile

-`gitu [profile]` sets global git name and email.
+`gitu [profile]` sets the git global name and email.
 For example `gitu github` would set the global name and email to the name/email defined under github in `~/.git_users.yml`

 #### Current Profile